Arrest and indictment of Pavel Durov: Arrest and charges

 The arrest warrant was issued in conjunction with France's Office Mineurs, an agency centered around preventing violence against minors, and coordinated with other French judicial agencies.
 French authorities claim that Telegram, due to its lack of moderation and the use of disposable numbers and cryptocurrencies, has become a breeding ground for fraud and other criminal activity.
 As of 25 August 2024, Durov was accused of complicity and negligence involving Telegram, where serious crimes, including drug trafficking, child sexual exploitation, money laundering, concealment, and fraud, occur.
 These charges were complicated by encrypted messages, which exacerbated the complicity charges.
 If Durov is convicted of the charges, he could face up to 20 years in prison.

 On 28 August, Durov was charged on twelve counts, including violations related to drug trafficking, child exploitation, money laundering and nine other crimes.
 On the same day Durov was released from custody due to the expiration of the maximum allowable detention (96 hours) and placed under the judicial supervision, with an obligation to post a 5 million euro bail, a ban from leaving France, and the obligation to report to a police station twice a week.
 At the same time, an investigation into alleged "serious violence" against one of his children in Paris was opened against him by the Juvenile Office (OFMIN) of the Central Directorate of the Judicial Police.

 In March 2025, an investigating judge accepted Durov's request to modify conditions of his supervision and allowed him to temporarily leave France for "several weeks".
 On 15 March 2025, Durov departed France with the authorities' permission.
 Starting on 10 July, he was permitted to leave France for up to two weeks at a time, as long as he informed the judge one week in advance.
+His travel ban was fully revoked in November 2025.